 Collaborators: Distinguished Professor William Laurance, Dr. Susan Laurance and Dr. Miriam Goosem

-Government partners: Economic Planning Unit, Department of Wildlife and National Parks, Terengganu State Forestry Department and Public Works Department
+Government partners: Department of Wildlife and National Parks (PERHILITAN), Economic Planning Unit, Terengganu State Forestry Department and Public Works Department

 Project description: Several highway underpasses (some termed as ‘eco-viaducts’) have been built by Malaysian road authorities along highways with the intention of helping mammals to cross underneath highways safely.

 Several studies that have quantified the effectiveness of highway viaducts as wildlife crossing structures have only been conducted in temperate countries such as Canada – none have been conducted in the tropics so far.
 As such, we do not know whether underpasses in tropical countries such as Malaysia can help reduce mortality, nor have any telemetry studies been conducted locally to characterise animal movement patterns through these viaducts.